StevenWInfo/haskell-soda/README.md

         - [Common Mistakes](#common-mistakes)
     - [More Examples](#more-examples)

+##Introduction
 This library provides Haskell bindings for the Socrata Open Data API (SODA).
+Besides being able to write SODA queries in native Haskell, this library also provides strong compile time guarantees that your queries will be both syntactically and semantically valid

-The bindings are currently designed for the 2.1 version of the SODA.
-Currently the library only contains functionality for consumer/query related API calls.
+These bindings are currently designed for version 2.1 of SODA.
+The library also currently only contains functionality for consumer/query related API calls.
 It doesn't have any functionality for the publishing side of the API.
 However, if there's demand for it, then that could be in the plans for the future.

 *Disclaimer:* This is not an official library from Socrata.
 There aren't any official Haskell bindings for SODA (or any other unofficial ones that I'm aware of), but if you want to use some official bindings for some other programming languages, you can find them at the SODA documentation page foor [Libraries & SDKs](https://dev.socrata.com/libraries/).

 The main benefit that this library provides, besides being bindings for Haskell, is that it also gives strong compile-time guarantees that your query is both syntactically and semantically correct, which makes this library unique among the other language bindings for SODA.
 The structure of the functions make sure that syntactic rules like parenthesis being balanced and the arity of SODA functions are never violated.
-It also gives some semantic guarantees at compile-time as well.
+It also gives semantic guarantees at compile-time as well.
 All of the SoQL query [datatypes](https://dev.socrata.com/docs/datatypes/#,) have been encoded into the types that this library uses.
 This will prevent things like `$where=location = 3 + 'Foo'` from ever being constructed without having to even deal with runtime exception handling.

 The library requires more boilerplate and overhead than I would have liked, but you at least get the benefits mentioned above in exchange.
 If you're making queries as part of a hobby project, then this might not be the library you want to use, and you could probably get away with just simply constructing URL strings.
 However, if you need a higher degree of confidence that your query will be correctly constructed and return values, then this library might be helpful.
 It might also be more helpful if you are writing a lot of code that creates SODA queries from combinations of smaller parts, rather than using long static/hardcoded queries.
 I'm also looking for ways to reduce the boilerplate, but there isn't a specific plan of how to do that yet.
 You can also reduce some of the boilerplate with some utility functions such as those I describe in the tips section of the documentation.